Trigger warning: This article contains very sensitive topics discussing sexual abuse. Please read at your own discretion.

 Tip #3 Come to terms with what happened and mourn the loss.
 It’s never easy to be a survivor of sexual abuse but there is so much support out there for survivors that people don’t feel so alone.
 But if you’re a female survivor of mother-daughter sexual abuse you absolutely feel alone.
 As you come to terms with what happened to you, you will be flooded with all kinds of thoughts and feelings.
 They will be intense.
 It will be sad, scary, disgusting, and frustrating.
 You might have blocked much of it out so you can continue to survive and live with your mother as a child, but now as an adult looking at things through a different lens, you have to come to terms with the fact that your mother didn’t protect you.
 She hurt you.
 So you will be mourning the loss of that mother-daughter relationship.

 Mother-daughter sexual abuse is sadly not discussed enough in our culture.
 Survivors are left questioning what happened and feeling alone as resources are sparse.
 But MDSA occurs.
 It has long lasting affects but those effects don’t have to define you and continue to cause you pain.
 There is hope that you can feel whole, feel love, experience safety, and have trusting wonderful relationships with others.
-If you’re a survivor of mother-daughter sexual abuse and your looking to heal, contact me today to set up and appointment.
+If you’re a survivor of mother-daughter sexual abuse and you’re looking to heal, schedule your intake today to set up and appointment.
 Healing is possible.